Last updated on December 23rd, 2024 at 03:05 pm

 In Q4 2022, the National Association of Realtors reported a 5% termination rate for contracts.

+Low appraisals require sellers to agree to lower prices or buyers to cover the difference.
 This can be a challenge for both parties.
 Sellers may need to adjust their sale price, while buyers may need to increase their down payment.

-home appraisal verifies the home’s value against the purchase price, ensuring that the sale is fair and reasonable.
+A home appraisal verifies the home’s value against the purchase price, ensuring that the sale is fair and reasonable.

 Home Inspection Problems